hermanho/kube-slack/README.md

-# kube-teamslack
+# kube-slackteams

-kube-teamslack is a monitoring service for Kubernetes.
+kube-slackteams is a monitoring service for Kubernetes.
 When a pod has failed, it will publish a message in Slack channel or Microsoft Teams webhook.

 ## Installation